soham2560/LiDAR_Camera_Calibration/README.md

 - To start container
     - Open Command Pallete with `Ctrl+Shift+P`
     - Select Option to Rebuild and Reopen Container
-    - You can use `Import Libs` button once container has opened to import dependent libs
     - Use `Build WS` button to build workspace

   Note: To access these buttons you may need to enable [VSCode Action Button Extension](https://marketplace.visualstudio.com/items?itemName=seunlanlege.action-buttons) through the Extensions Tab in VSCode, the extension should download automatically on container startup

 ## How to Use
-- Import, Build and Source the Workspace
+- Build and Source the Workspace
 - Ensure Hardware is setup properly and powered on
 - Use following command to launch
   ```bash